Silatech

 Silatech (صلتك) is an organization based in Qatar, founded by Mozah bint Nasser.
 The current CEO of this organization is Mr. Hassan Al Mulla.
 Silatech means "your connection" in Arabic.
-The initiative seeks to create jobs and economic opportunities for young people in the Arab world, targeting 18- to 30-year-olds. by 2016, Silatech claims to have helped 200,000 young Arabs to obtain jobs.
+The initiative seeks to create jobs and economic opportunities for young people in the Arab world, targeting 18- to 30-year-olds.
+By 2016 Silatech claimed to have helped 200,000 young Arabs to obtain jobs.
 The initiative’s model involves building partnerships with governments, private companies and NGOs.

 History

 Silatech was launched at the United Nations Alliance of Civilizations Forum in January 2008 by Sheikha Mozah bint Nasser Al Missned, initially targeting six pilot countries: Bahrain, Morocco, Qatar, Syria, Tunisia and Yemen.
 The initiative’s $100 million seed capital was donated from the personal funds of Sheikha Mozah bint Nasser Al Missned and the former emir of Qatar, Sheikh Hamad bin Khalifa Al Thani.
 Operations began in 2009.

 Founding partners of Silatech include Cisco, Gallup, and ImagineNations.
 Silatech seeks to harness the "youth bulge" in the Arab world and tackle youth unemployment - which is as high as 35% in some Arab countries - by promoting the economic empowerment of Arab youth.

 Board of Trustees of Silatech are Her Highness Sheikha Moza bint Nasser (Chairperson of the Board of Trustees), Ms. Amal Bahwan, and Abdulla Mubarak Al Khalifa.